 According to Kelleher and Kelleher Amy married five men whom she is suspected of murdering.
 [Murder Most Rare: The Female Serial Killer, 1998, p.
-31] Other sources describe the five men as comprising two husbands and three boards (with whom she was intimate).
+31] Other sources describe the five men as comprising two husbands and three boarders (with whom she was intimate).

-police at 6 o’clock last-night, charged-with murder.She is accused of causing the death by arsenic poisoning of Franklin R. Andrews, an inmate, who died on May 30, 1914, from gastric ulcers, according to the certificate of death made by Dr. H. F. King of Windsor, attending physician and also medical examiner of the town of Windsor.
+She is accused of causing the death by arsenic poisoning of Franklin R. Andrews, an inmate, who died on May 30, 1914, from gastric ulcers, according to the certificate of death made by Dr. H. F. King of Windsor, attending physician and also medical examiner of the town of Windsor.

 The